 Who will look after the children if parents attend a face-to-face session?
-Sometimes schools allow pupils to attend, but care may still be needed for their siblings, teachers’ children and any other dependents.
+Sometimes schools allow pupils to attend.
+However, care may still be needed for their siblings, teachers’ children and any other dependents.
 This may rely on the kindness of family, or paid care may be necessary.

 Getting to school potentially adds barriers to in-person meetings.
-Drivers will compete for spaces in the school car park and surrounding streets, plus those who rely on public transport may have concerns about personal safety when travelling at night, or have a reduced timetable of buses running in the evening.
+Drivers may compete for spaces in the school car park and surrounding streets.
+Plus those who rely on public transport may have concerns about personal safety when travelling at night.
+As well as a reduced timetable of buses running in the evening.

-Evaluate the cost of running your event; you may have a caretaker onsite later than normal, administrators supporting the event, and your cleaners may need to work additional hours.
+Evaluate the cost of running your event.
+You may have a caretaker onsite later than normal.
+Plus, administrators supporting the event, and your cleaners may need to work additional hours.
 Some schools may also incur costs for light refreshments.
 In addition, running the school’s heating and lights through the evening has a significant impact on already soaring energy bills.

 Given the cost-of-living crisis, parents may also appreciate saving some money on their expenses.
-Transport costs and paid childcare for those who need it are considerable factors, which can be eliminated through the use of video calls.
+Transport costs and paid childcare for those who need it are considerable factors.
+All of which can be eliminated through the use of video calls.

 Extra parental engagement

 Many parents don’t often cross the school threshold, so an in-person parents’ evening can be used to share more than just individual pupil feedback.
 Classroom displays, materials and workbooks let parents see more of the curriculum, class projects and their children’s work.
 In the school setting, you can also advertise the PTA’s activities, volunteering opportunities and upcoming events, which help build the school community.
-All of this also adds value to the experience for parents and can encourage better engagement than a ten-minute conversation alone.
+Further, many parents do prefer the more personal approach of going into school, and speaking with teachers face-face.
+All of this adds value to the experience for parents and can encourage better engagement than a ten-minute conversation alone.